-If you are looking for more information on Dubai and interesting fact she, check out this amazing post
+If you are looking for more information on Dubai and exciting fact check out this fantastic post

 1, Dubai Creek

 |The Dhows on the Creek and the beautiful view

 If you haven’t heard of it yet, you are probably living under a rock.
 This is the historic part of Dubai, with a very touristy souq, and not just surrounded by skyscrapers.
 The closest Metro stop is called Al Gubaiba from wher5e it is about a 2-minute walk from the creek.
 It will wow you with its charm and authenticity (even though it isn’t).
 The main attraction are the dhows.
 For 1AED, they will take you across the river, which lets you see the Creekside from a different perspective.
 If you are coming from a cruise ship, it can be especially fun to experience these small, not very safe dhows.
 Plus they get you to our next thing on the list.

 Another favorite of mine is to stroll around the old souq on the other side of the creek.
 There is one street dedicated to only gold, where you can get a reasonable price if you wanted to buy some.
 Most of the gold is imported from Italy but crafted here, which makes it cheaper.
 The other streets sell mostly the same souvenirs you will find anywhere else as well, but here it’s all close together.
 It can be a little overwhelming and the vendors annoying when they always try and sell you things, but in the end, it is a great memory to laugh about.

 3, Dubai Museum and Al Fhaki Historical Neighbourhood